Enhancing care coordination with solutions that drive interoperability

-- Patient Portal – Designed to improve availability of health information, our YourCare Community® patient portal enables patients to easily manage their own health.
-With the health record in their control, they can securely transmit, download, and distribute their records as needed.
+- Patient Portal – Designed to improve the availability of health information, our YourCare Community® patient portal empowers patients to take a more active role in their care.
+Providing patients with access to their own records allows them to securely transmit, download, and distribute health data as needed.

-- Integration of Fitness Data and External Health Apps – MEDHOST’s Patient Engagement Platform, allows patients to build upon their health record by consolidating health and activity data from their apps and devices or wearables like Fitbit, Jawbone, Garmin, or a glucometer.
+Integration of fitness data and external health apps – Patient Engagement Platform allows patients to build upon their health record by consolidating health and activity data from apps and wearable devices like Fitbit, Jawbone, Garmin, or a glucometer.

 Public Health Reporting